nansencenter/NERSC-HYCOM-CICE/doc/python.md

 * [netCDF4](https://pypi.python.org/pypi/netCDF4)

 These depend on other non-python packages being installed, such as udunits and netcdf4.
 Most of these packages are usually installed on a linux system.
 If they are missing, you can ask an IT guy to install them on the system.
-If you want to install them by yourself, there are some pointers below.

 In addition, these packages are required (developed by Knut and available on github):